nainglinnphyo/nainglinnphyo/README.md

 - 🌱 I’m currently learning Microservices and GRPC Tech

-- 💬 Ask me about anything related to realtime such as socket.io, server side event and related technologies
+- 💬 Ask me about anything related to realtime such as realtime service, server side event and related technologies

 - ⚡ Fun fact: I enjoy new to learn technology!